forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/resources.md

 ## For Developers

-Forseti Real Time Enforcer engine expects a fairly simple interface to any resource you wish to evaluate policy on.
+Real-Time Enforcer engine expects a fairly simple interface to any resource you wish to evaluate policy on.
 It expects an object with the following functions defined:

 ```